RENEE MONTAGNE, HOST:

 HENN: It's enlisted celebrities like Will.i.am.
-The group launched a website to help kids find programming classes in their own neighborhoods and they've produced a movie to help explain what its coders actually do.
-Turns out most programmers actually don't work for tech companies.
-If you want to write songs - cure cancer or build race cars, coding helps.
+The group launched a website to help kids find programming classes in their own neighborhoods, and they've produced a movie to help explain what coders actually do.
+Turns out most programmers don't work for tech companies.
+If you want to write songs, cure cancer or build race cars, coding helps.

 Lesley Chilkcott made the film.

-LESLEY CHILKCOTT: I tried to interview a lot of people who would break the myth of the stereotype that still exists of the nerd programmer in a dark corner, with pizza boxes piled up and crushed soda cans, you know, coding for 36 hours without a break, and all of these things that just aren't really true anymore.
+LESLEY CHILKCOTT: I tried to interview a lot of people that would break the myth of the stereotype that still exists - of the nerd programmer in a dark corner, with pizza boxes piled up and crushed soda cans, you know, coding for 36 hours without a break; and all of these things that just aren't really true anymore.

 HENN: Still, Code.org has some high-profile geeks as backers.
 In the film, guys like Mark Zuckerberg and Bill Gates talk about how they started programming.

-BILL GATES: The best early thing was actually using software to decided when the classes in my school would meet.
+BILL GATES: The best early thing was, actually, using software to decide when the classes in my school would meet.
 And that put me in a position to decide which girls were in my class.